nicoRomeroCuruchet/mini-quadruped/README.md

 # mini-quadruped

-This is an open source project that anyone can use to research low-cost quadruped robotic platforms.
-By combining equations for rotations with inverse kinematics, we were able to derive an algorithm to determine the position of the multi-joint legs based on the orientation of the torso.
-We incorporated a gyroscope and accelerometer, and by fusing both measures, we can obtain real-time information about the orientation of the body.
-We also use a webcam to collect additional information, which allows for hand tracking.
+This open source project is designed for anyone interested in researching low-cost quadruped robotic platforms, and it's built on the Jetson Nano board and microcontroller stm32f103c8t6.
+By combining equations for rotations with inverse kinematics, we've derived an algorithm that accurately positions the multi-joint legs based on the orientation of the torso.
+With the incorporation of a gyroscope and accelerometer, and by fusing both measures, we're able to obtain real-time information about the body's orientation.
+Additionally, we use a webcam to collect more data, which enables us to track hand movements.

    ![Demo](https://media.giphy.com/media/VpOj6hN5GWJ0BFpOUy/giphy-downsized-large.gif)